AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 SC/ST (Below Poverty Line - BPL) | Fee Exempted |

-The AILET 2025 Admit Card is a mandatory document for appearing in the exam and will be released around 15 days before the exam date.
-It carries essential details like the candidate's roll number, exam centre, and reporting time.
+NLU has officially released the admit card for the AILET 2026 exam on its official website.
+The AILET 2026 admit card is a mandatory document for appearing in the exam, as it contains essential details such as the candidate’s roll number, exam centre, and reporting time.
 Candidates must carry a printed copy of the admit card to the exam centre, as entry without it will not be allowed.

 - Visit the official website of NLU Delhi (NLUD).